 My preferred brand of bath salts and bentonite clay are both from Redmond Trading Company.
 I’ve been using these–along with several of their other products (I use Earthpaste and Real Salt daily!) for well over a year now.
-You can purchase via the Redmond Trading Company website, through Amazon, or from Vitacost.
-If you’re new to Vitacost, you can use this link to get $5 off your first order!
+You can purchase via the Redmond Trading Company website or through Amazon.

 Is this detox bath safe while breastfeeding?

 The ONLY kind of detox I do while breastfeeding is a detox bath.
 However, I don’t take detox baths early on in my nursing and do not use the clay in the bath until the baby is well over a year (and not nursing much).
 Others may do so, but I am just cautious.

 I personally feel OK with taking detox baths once nursing is fully established and the baby isn’t nursing quite as frequently–because the toxins are released through the pores in your skin–not through your breast milk.

 Never detox while pregnant.
 I will take warm sitz baths postpartum with just a little bath salt.

 However, I am NOT a healthcare professional, and, as with everything you read on blogs, be sure to consult YOUR trusted healthcare provider before making any decisions regarding your health!

 Redmond’s Bath Salt Plus!
 This is the same exact container that I personally use (and purchased with my own money).

 Are you tired of bath salts that are full of chemicals and additives?